hasanmansur/smhasanmansur/content/home/experience.md

     date_start: '2007-07-01'
     date_end: '2011-02-01'
     description: |2-
-        Configured and optimized the transmission and core network serving over 20 million users
+        - Member of the transmission optimization team to serve over 20 million users
+        - Analysed detected alarms, classified probable causes, and fixed or escalated issues to the concerned stakeholders

 design:
   columns: '2'